 The Missouri Western Alumni Association was established in 1970 to advance the educational interests of the University.
 The Association provides opportunities for alumni to stay connected to Missouri Western and offers student scholarships each year.

-The Alumni Association hosts Homecoming activities and reunions, Commencement receptions for graduates and their families, as well as the St. Joseph Junior College reunion.
-The Alumni Association coordinates as many as 40 activities throughout he year through its regional chapters -- St. Joseph, Kansas City and St. Louis -- and its alumni networks -- Mama Griffs (a family- focused group), the Craig School of Business Alumni Network and the Black Alumni Network.
-In 2016, we will add a Young Alumni Network and host several career-based webinars led by professional Human Resources consultant Claudia James '89.
+The Alumni Association hosts Homecoming activities and reunions, Commencement receptions for graduates and their families, as well as the Forever Griffons Luncheon, which celebrates graduates of 40 years or more.
+The Alumni Association coordinates as many as 40 activities throughout the year through its regional chapters -- St. Joseph, Kansas City and St. Louis -- and its alumni networks -- Future Griffons (a family-focused group), the Craig School of Business and Technology Alumni Network, Black Alumni Network, Griffon Band Alumni and Forever Griffons.

 Missouri Western Ambassadors

-The Missouri Western State University Ambassadors are composed of community and campus members who are interested in the University and what it offers to the community at large.
+The Missouri Western State University Ambassadors is comprised of community and campus members who are interested in the University and what it offers to the community at large.
 The Ambassadors serve as a bridge between the campus and community.

-Through their activities, they strive to make St. Joseph and surrounding communities aware of the educational, cultural and financial benefits of Missouri Western.
+Through their activities, they make St. Joseph and surrounding communities aware of the educational, cultural and financial benefits of Missouri Western.
 The major focus of the Ambassadors is to raise funds for scholarships for nontraditional students.
 Their fundraiser, Night at the Ritz, is held every spring, and three luncheon/meetings are held every year.
-For more information, contact Diane Holtz, (816) 271-5651 or email@example.com.
+For more information call (816) 271-5920.